phancongtaidhsp/practice-fptshop/README.md

 # html-css
 ---
 ## Run
-UNIQUE SETTING BETWEEN IDE
-Open the folder is name [practive5day](https://github.com/pUNIQUE SETTING BETWEEN IDEhancongtaidhsp/practice-fptshop/tree/master/practice5day)UNIQUE SETTING BETWEEN IDE
-In the folder practice5day there:
+Open the folder is name [practive5day](https://github.com/phancongtaidhsp/practice-fptshop/tree/master/practice5day) In the folder practice5day there:
 * folder images: this are images use for practice
 * file .editorconfig: this is unique setting between *IDE*